Lenny Brown: High school career

 Afterwards, Brown played basketball at local playgrounds and sold drugs.
 After a few months out of school, his best friend was imprisoned for selling drugs, and the friend called him from prison, telling Brown: "You don't want to be here, man".
 Per the Enquirer, Brown "decided basketball at William Penn was his only chance for a better future".
-He tried to re-enter the school and after his aunt met argued his case to the school's principal, he was allowed to return.
+He tried to re-enter the school and after his aunt argued his case to the school's principal, he was allowed to return.
 He had to repeat a grade, but attended school enough to be eligible to play basketball.
 He became a starter on the school's varsity team as a freshman.
 However, he gave "his coaches headaches" according to The News Journal, and came close to transferring to Howard High School of Technology for his sophomore year.
 He ended up staying and matured in his next season, attending class more often and being named second-team all-state in basketball while contributing to William Penn's Blue Hen Conference title.

-During the 1993–94 season, Brown's junior year, he led them to the first title for a Delaware team at the Slam Dunk at the Beach competition, being named the event's most valuable player.
+During the 1993–94 season, Brown's junior year, he led them to the championship of the Slam Dunk at the Beach competition, which featured some of the top high school basketball teams in the country.
+It was the first title for a Delaware team at the event and Brown was named the tournament's most valuable player.
 He helped William Penn finish with a record of 23–4 and averaged a team-leading 20.8 points, 2.4 steals and 1.6 blocks per game, while also being second on the team in rebounds (6.5 per game) and assists (3.1).
-Brown led William Penn to the state championship, where he scored 28 points in a win over Caesar Rodney High School for the school's first boy's basketball state title.
+Brown led William Penn to the state championship, where he scored 28 points in a win over Caesar Rodney High School for the school's first boys' basketball state title.
 He was named the Delaware boys basketball player of the year for the 1993–94 season by the Delaware Sportswriters and Broadcasters Association.
 As he had attended William Penn for four years, he was ineligible to compete as a senior in the 1994–95 season.
 He finished his stint at William Penn having scored 1,242 points.